ekirira22/phase-1-lectures-client-server-communication/README.md

 logB();
 ```

-It will be A, C, B - since the function is run after we log "C".

-Tracing what happens in async code is more challenging.
-Let's try the same exercise with this code:
+Tracing what happens in async code is challenging:

 ```js
 console.log("A");